particle-iot/docs/src/content/datasheets/certifications/certification.md

 The Photon/PØ and P1 modules were certified with antennas of the following gain:
 - **Photon/PØ Module**: Chip antenna (1.3dBi), external antenna (2.15dBi)
 - **P1 Module**: On-board antenna (printed trace).
-Deployment with external antenna leveraging the onboard u.FL requires verification of certification.
+Deployment with external antenna leveraging the onboard U.FL requires verification of certification.

 ### Customer Responsibilities
 Even though we've certified the Photon and PØ/P1 Modules, as a product creator you're still responsible for meeting test requirements determined by the class of your product as described by the FCC.
 In general, there are two types of products--**Class A** and **Class B**: